 "Andrew Tiedt was very professional and considerate to personal circumstances and gave sound advice that resulted in the best outcome possible.
 Highly recommended."

 Going Equipped for Theft

-While it might have an quaint or even antiquated-sounding title, this is a serious charge with serious penalties that captures a very wide range of activity and which has a very broad range of the sort of items that you can be charged for “going equipped” with.
+It might have an quaint or even antiquated-sounding title but this is a serious charge with serious penalties.
+It captures a wide range of activity and a broad range of items that you could be “going equipped” with.

-Penalties include not only fines and prison terms but forfeiture of the items in one’s possession, and similar items as well.
+Penalties include not only fines and prison terms but forfeiture of the items, and similar items as well.

 A court can impose any of the following penalties:

 - Imprisonment (Jail – Full Time)